Top running backs in the 2027 Rivals300 rankings

 School: Creekside (Ga.)

 Walker is coming off a monster junior season where he rushed for 1,669 yards and 20 touchdowns on just 178 attempts — averaging a whopping 9.4 yards per carry.
-Stanford, Penn State, Clemson, Virginia Tech and Florida State are all on his official visit schedule, but he is set to make his decision on Wednesday, May 20 on the Rivals YouTube channel.
-The Rivals RPM currently favors the Tigers and Dabo Swinney.
+Stanford, Penn State, Clemson, Virginia Tech and Florida State were all on his official visit schedule, but it was the Tigers who earned his commitment on Wednesday afternoon.

 9. Ty Keys – Miami commit